Okay, it’s true. I believe in vampires, but I have proof.

 The typewriter stopped clattering and the last page clicked out.
 He reordered the pages, read them over one last time and stuffed them in the envelope marked Editor Pratt.
 He will deliver them tomorrow and collect his fee.Alberta this time I think.
 I have not fed out west for awhile.
 The full moon is still four days away, but Jim could already feel the ancient urge within.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, David WismerWrite a Review